delaitl/Troposphere/README.md

 This repo showcases the work of Louis Delait - ELEC2M

-I invite you to read the report before taking a look at the simulation code, this is just there to show how I threated data.
+I invite you to read the report before taking a look at the simulation code, this is just there to show how I processed data.

 Happy reading :)